-8. Monitoring and Evaluating
+10. Monitoring and Evaluating

-The school has a committed Senior Leadership Team, all incidents involving cyberbullying are closely monitored in conjunction with Heads of Year/Homeroom teachers/Counsellor/Head of WEllbeing.
+The school has a committed Senior Leadership Team, all incidents involving cyberbullying are closely monitored in conjunction with Heads of Grade/Homeroom teachers/Subject teachers/Counsellors/Heads of Wellbeing.
 All concerns are reported via the proper procedures.